-- I. You pass into the next phase of study; - II.
+- i.
+You pass into the next phase of study.

+- ii.
 You are set a piece of work which must be completed by a set date to be able to progress into the next phase of study.
-This referral must be completed to the satisfaction of the supervisors;
+This referral must be completed to the satisfaction of the supervisors.

-III.
+- iii.
 You do not progress.

-Failure to progress will usually result from
+Failure to progress will usually result from:

-- I. Substantial underperformance in the course of the previous year; - II.
-Substantial failure to engage with the advice and direction supplied by supervisors; - III.
-Failure to engage with the referral task set following the Annual Progress Review meeting
+- i.
+Substantial underperformance in the course of the previous year. - ii.
+Substantial failure to engage with the advice and direction supplied by supervisors. - iii.
+Failure to engage with the referral task set following a meeting of the Research Studies Panel.

-You will receive the decision of the panel and written feedback within 10 days of the Annual Progress Review meeting.
+You will receive the decision of the panel and written feedback within 10 days of the meeting of the Research Studies Panel.
 The feedback will indicate clearly strengths, weaknesses, and recommended development tasks or strategies.